FlutterSSH/Scripts/README.md

 # Scripts
-A collection of useful scripts
+A collection of useful scripts that I haven't bothered to commit to memory.